mist64/cbmbus_doc/Commodore Peripheral Bus.md

 # Commodore Peripheral Bus: Overview

-The well-known Serial ("IEC") Bus of the Commodore 64 that connects to disk drives such as the 1541 is just one variant of a whole family of busses and protocols used by the line of 8 bit Commodore machines from the PET to the C65.
+The well-known Serial Bus (aka Serial "IEC" Bus) of the Commodore 64 that connects to disk drives such as the 1541 is just one variant of a whole family of busses and protocols used by the line of 8 bit Commodore machines from the PET to the C65.
 This is the first article of a **multi-part series** on the **Commodore Peripheral Bus family**.

-The peripheral bus of the PET (1977) is a minor variation of the existing IEEE-488 standard.
+The family of protocols is heavily based on the IEEE-488 standard, with the Commodore PET's peripheral bus actually being IEEE-488.
 Later variants use different connectors and byte transfer protocols, but they retain the same bus arbitration and device layers.

+The following figure shows the different protocol stacks.
+There are three different connectors with their unique byte transfer protocols: IEEE-488, Serial, and TCBM.
+Fast Serial and JiffyDOS are optimized, but backwards-compatible protocols for existing cables, and CBDOS integrates the drive directory into the computer.
+The protocols above all the same across all Commodore 8 bit machines, including the "KERNAL" operating system APIs.

 ![](cbmbus.png =600x320)